rack/rack-attack/README.md

 #### `throttle(name, options, &block)`

-Name your custom throttle, provide `limit` and `period` as options, and make your ruby-block argument return the __discriminator__.
+Name your custom throttle, provide `limit`, `period` and `weight` as options, and make your ruby-block argument return the __discriminator__.
 This discriminator is how you tell rack-attack whether you're limiting per IP address, per user email or any other.

 The request object is a [Rack::Request](http://www.rubydoc.info/gems/rack/Rack/Request).